chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ##  <h1 style="background-color: pink;">File viewing and Editing</h1>

  ### 1. `cat` - Used for viewing, creating and merging files
-  - The `cat` command is use to display the content of files, create new fiels or combine multiple files.
+  - The `cat` command is used to display the content of files, create new files or combine multiple files.

   #### Syntax
   ```